Raghvender1205/CustomCacheService/README.md

 ## TODO
 1. Binary Protocol :- For more efficient communication, maybe shift from JSON to a binary protocol.
 2. Add TLS encryption
-3. Logging and Monitoring
-4. Persistence
+3. Persistence
-5. Eviction Policies :- Implementation of eviction policies like LRU to manage memory usage efficiently